ultraq/preferences/README.md

 Usage
 -----

-Implement `enum`s that extend from `UserPreferencesKey` or `SystemPreferencesKey` to create user/system preferences respectively.
+Implement `enum`s that extend from `UserPreference` or `SystemPreference` to create user/system preferences respectively.
 Then, use those enum values over an instance of `nz.net.ultraq.preferences.Preferences` to load/save the relevant preferences.  eg:

 ```java
 public enum MyPreferences implements UserPreference {